First Time User? Sign Up Now

 During a fetal ultrasound, a small handheld instrument called a transducer is used to direct sound waves through the pregnant woman's abdomen.
 A computer analyzes the sound waves that are reflected back from the fetus and other structures in the uterus and converts them into an image.
 Fetal ultrasound can be done by moving the transducer across the woman's abdomen (transabdominal) or by inserting the transducer in her vagina (transvaginal).
 After about the 11th week of pregnancy, almost all fetal ultrasounds are done using the transabdominal method.

-Medical Review:Sarah A. Marshall, MD - Family Medicine & Adam Husney, MD - Family Medicine & William M. Gilbert, MD - Maternal and Fetal Medicine & Femi Olatunbosun, MB, FRCSC, FACOG - Obstetrics and Gynecology, Reproductive Endocrinology
+Medical Review:Sarah Marshall MD - Family Medicine & Adam Husney MD - Family Medicine & William Gilbert MD - Maternal and Fetal Medicine & Femi Olatunbosun MB, FRCSC - Obstetrics and Gynecology

 To learn more about Healthwise, visit Healthwise.org.